VytautasKaz/emailing-system-laravel/README.md

 -   E-mail sending functionality tested with [mailtrap](https://mailtrap.io/).
 -   Checkboxes and "Send To Selected" button in the customers page do not function at the moment.
+-   Date and time selection of e-mail delivery in e-mail preview page is only visual (non-functioning) at the moment.

 ## Author: